MLopezJ/adventofcode/src/day-3/readme.md

 In this schematic, two numbers are not part numbers because they are not adjacent to a symbol: `114` (top right) and `58` (middle right).
 Every other number is adjacent to a symbol and so is a part number; their sum is `4361`.

 What is the sum of all of the part numbers in the actual engine schematic?

+## Solution
+the sum of all of the part numbers in the actual engine schematic is `516889`